Archaeologists find ancient mass child sacrifice in Peru

 "They were possibly offering the gods the most important thing they had as a society, and the most important thing is children because they represent the future," said Gabriel Prieto, an archaeology professor at Peru's National University of Trujillo, who has led the excavation, along with John Verano of Tulane University.

-Prieto said researchers did not find just bones at the site but also footprints that have survived rain and erosion.
+Prieto said that besides the bones, researchers also found footprints that have survived rain and erosion.
 The small footprints indicate the children were marched to their deaths from Chan Chan, an ancient city a mile away from Las Llamas, he said.

 Verano said the children's skeletons contained lesions on their breastbones, which were probably made by a ceremonial knife.
 Dislocated ribcages suggest that whoever was performing the sacrifices may have been trying to extract the children's hearts.